Aula-Plus-Plus/engage_plus_plus/README.md

 # Engage++

-Engage++ is an educational tool built to showcase examples of bas systems design.
+Engage++ is an educational tool built to showcase examples of bad systems design.

 It focuses on a learning platform called Aula, where its purpose is to crawl through a given space, and react to every single post with all the emoji that Aula support.